Xvandexen/Chess_Bot/Writerside/topics/Game.md

 ### Moves
 A list of Move maps

-### Piece rules
+### Move rules
-A list containing rules for what a piece can and cannot do.
-These rules are functions
+A tuple consisting of a Piece atom and a function to collect all available moves